First Time User? Enroll now.

 Treatment of Childhood Medulloblastoma

-The treatment of children younger than 3 to 4 years with newly diagnosed medulloblastoma continues to evolve.
-Therapeutic approaches have attempted to delay and, in some cases, avoid the use of craniospinal radiation therapy because of its deleterious effects on the immature nervous system.
+The treatment of younger children with newly diagnosed medulloblastoma continues to evolve.
 Results have been variable, and comparison across studies has been difficult because of differences in the drug regimens used and the utilization of craniospinal and local boost radiation therapy at the end of chemotherapy or when children reached age 3 years in some studies.

-Therapies for younger children with medulloblastoma have included the use of multiagent chemotherapeutic approaches, including drugs such as cyclophosphamide, etoposide, cisplatin, and vincristine, with or without concomitant high-dose intravenous methotrexate and/or intrathecal methotrexate or mafosfamide, and/or intraventricular methotrexate.[58,70,91,93,95,96]; [Level of evidence: 2A]; [Level of evidence: 2B]
+Therapies for younger children with medulloblastoma have included the use of multiagent chemotherapeutic approaches, including drugs such as cyclophosphamide, etoposide, cisplatin, and vincristine, with or without concomitant high-dose intravenous and/or intraventricular methotrexate.[59,72,93,95,97,98]; [Level of evidence: 2A]; [Level of evidence: 2B] The efficacy of chemotherapy has varied depending on the histology and/or molecular subtype of the tumor.

 Treatment of children older than 3 years with average-risk medulloblastoma